UBC-MDS/DSCI-532-2025-19-DataSalaries/reports/m4_reflection.md

 However, there are still a few areas that need improvement:
 - **Advanced Analytical Tools**: If we had more time, the addition of **advanced filtering** or **customizable data views** would allow users to interact with the data in more complex ways, offering deeper insights.

+### **Insights and Feedback Reflection**

+One key insight we gained this week was from feedback on the clarity of the map visualization.
+Initially, our map was cluttered with excessive geographical areas, which detracted from its effectiveness.
+By removing Antarctica, we were able to streamline the visualization and allow the remaining regions to have more focused attention.
+This was a valuable realization about how minor adjustments in visualization can significantly enhance clarity.

+Additionally, the feedback we received regarding interactivity highlighted that users preferred smoother transitions between data views, leading to the decision to incorporate tabbed navigation.
+The ability to switch between trends and yearly data seamlessly has proven to improve the user experience substantially.

+However, one aspect that could have further supported the development of a high-quality dashboard would be more detailed user testing focused on edge cases or rare data combinations.
+While the overall functionality is solid, having more input on how users interact with the dashboard in real-world scenarios could help refine it further.